 Add a teaspoon of vanilla to the crisp mixture to make a delicious berry vanilla crisp recipe.

 Cool completely, cover, and place in the refrigerator.
-The berry crisp will keep its quality in the refrigerator for up to 1 week (but we doubt it will last that long!).
+The berry crisp will keep its quality in the refrigerator for 3-5 days (but we doubt it will last that long!).
 The crispy topping may begin to get soggy, but we promise it will still taste good!